urbit/urbit.org-reloaded/content/using/install.md

 ## Setting up a planet {#id}

 If you have an Urbit ID, you'll use the [Bridge](https://bridge.urbit.org) client to get your ship's *keyfile* before you can [boot your ship](#booting-your-ship).
-Your keyfile is a cryptographic secret that allows your Urbit instance to authenticate itself on the network, so you can't boot your planet without it.
+Your keyfile is a cryptographic secret that allows your Urbit instance to authenticate itself on the network, so it is required the first time you boot your ship.
 Your keyfile is deterministically derived from your other cryptographic secrets.

 ### Purchase an Urbit ID